-- Reviewing the risk control procedures and is consulted about setting overall risk limits - Reviewing on a regular basis the strategies, policies, procedures and systems used to detect, manage and monitor the liquidity risk and submitting its conclusions to the Board of Directors - Reviewing the policies in place and the reports prepared to comply with the regulations on internal control - Reviewing the policy concerning risk management and the monitoring of off-balance sheet commitments, especially considering the memoranda drafted to this end by the without prejudice to the Compensation Committee's missions, reviewing whether the incentives provided by the compensation policy and practices are compatible with the Company's situation with regard to the risks it is exposed to, its share capital, its liquidity and the probability and timing of expected benefits
+- Reviewing the risk control procedures and approving overall risk limits. - Reviewing on a regular basis the strategies, policies, procedures and systems used to detect, manage and monitor liquidity risk and submitting its conclusions to the Board of Directors. - Reviewing the policies in place and the reports prepared to comply with the regulations on internal controls. - Reviewing the policy concerning risk management and the monitoring of off-balance sheet commitments, reviewing whether the incentives provided by the remuneration policy and practices are compatible with the Company's circumstances with regard to the risks it is exposed to, its share capital, its liquidity and the probability and timing of expected benefits.